Coupling of plasmons to the two-magnon continuum in antiferromagnets: Introduction

-These previous works demonstrate the potential for magnon-plasmon coupling, but the spin-orbit coupling and magnetic dipolar coupling necessary are typically small \cite{costaStronglyCoupledMagnonplasmon2023,yuanStrongTunableCoupling2024,yuanBreakingSurfacePlasmonExcitation2024,dyrdalMagnonplasmonHybridizationMediated2023,efimkinTopologicalSpinplasmaWaves2021}, or finite temperatures are required \cite{ghoshPlasmonmagnonInteractionsTwodimensional2023}, representing considerable challenges for quantum applications.
-Here, we tackle the question of coupling plasmons to magnons without spin-orbit coupling and at zero temperature.
+This raises the question of whether such coupling can also occur in the absence of spin-orbit and magnetic dipolar interactions, and at zero temperature.
+If so, it could potentially exceed the intrinsic decay rate of the quasiparticles, offering a promising avenue for quantum technologies operating at ultralow temperatures.
+In this work, we provide an affirmative answer.
 We show that plasmons can also couple to the \emph{continuum} formed by antiferromagnetic (AFM) magnons.
 This coupling is enabled by the electric field of the plasmon that interacts with the microscopic electric polarization of the material and, in turn, with the magnetic order \cite{bolensTheoryElectronicMagnetoelectric2018}.
-Importantly, this plasmon-magnon continuum coupling does not require spin-orbit coupling, since in an AFM the magnon continuum is built from two magnons with opposite spin, such that spin is conserved.
+Importantly, this plasmon-magnon continuum coupling does not require spin-orbit coupling, since in an AFM there is a magnon continuum built from two magnons with opposite spin, such that spin is conserved.
 In addition, the coupling remains at zero temperature.
-We argue that this coupling can potentially realize a strong coupling between the plasmons and spin-zero two-magnon continuum, opening the way for coherent transfer of quantum information \cite{kurizkiQuantumTechnologiesHybrid2015} between magnons and plasmons \cite{jiangIntegratingMagnonsQuantum2023, liHybridMagnonicsPhysics2020,yuanQuantumMagnonicsWhen2022}.
+We argue that it naturally holds the potential for realizing a large coupling rate between magnons and plasmons, sufficient to reach the ultrastrong coupling regime \cite{friskkockumUltrastrongCouplingLight2019}, where the coupling exceeds the typical magnon and plasmon decay rate.
+This development opens the way for coherent transfer of quantum information \cite{kurizkiQuantumTechnologiesHybrid2015,friskkockumUltrastrongCouplingLight2019} between magnons and plasmons \cite{jiangIntegratingMagnonsQuantum2023, liHybridMagnonicsPhysics2020,yuanQuantumMagnonicsWhen2022}.